deadkali-hat/Sargent_Bit/README.md

 <img src="https://huggingface.co/HuggingFaceH4/zephyr-7b-alpha/resolve/main/thumbnail.png" alt="Zephyr Logo" width="800" style="margin-left:'auto' margin-right:'auto' display:'block'"/>

-# Model Card for Zephyr 7B Beta
+# Model Card for Zephyr 7B β

 Zephyr is a series of language models that are trained to act as helpful assistants.
 Zephyr-7B-β is the second model in the series, and is a fine-tuned version of [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) that was trained on on a mix of publicly available, synthetic datasets using [Direct Preference Optimization (DPO)](https://arxiv.org/abs/2305.18290).
 We found that removing the in-built alignment of these datasets boosted performance on [MT Bench](https://huggingface.co/spaces/lmsys/mt-bench) and made the model more helpful.
 However, this means that model is likely to generate problematic text when prompted to do so and should only be used for educational and research purposes.